All Episodes

 Thank you.

-Because they searched his phone after the fact, and he was talking about like doing licks on people and robbing them for 20k cash.
+Because they searched his phone after the fact, and he was talking about doing licks on people and robbing them for 20k cash.

 Yo, let's hit this house up.